Wykerd/VAST.ts/SPECIFICATION.md

 All messages have the following fields regardless of the message type:
 - `type`: This is used to identify the type of the message.
 This is an enum field that can take any of the message types defined in the VON specification.
 - `timestamp`: The time at which the message was created.
 This is a 64-bit integer that represents the number of milliseconds since the Unix epoch.
+- `sequence`: The sequence number of the message.
+This is a 64-bit integer that is used to order messages in the case of out-of-order delivery.

 ## JOIN Message